berntxspeed/bn-email-builder-dev/README.md

+# Used for dev'ing mosaico templates

+- mainly b/c it creates the thumbnail images for all the blocks :)
+- and it's easy to iteratively debug here, then transfer to BN app when ready

+$sudo npm install --save-dev
+$sudo grunt makeThumbs
+$sudo grunt server

+# Original Mosaico Notes Below

 # Mosaico - Responsive Email Template Editor

 Mosaico is a JavaScript library (or maybe a single page application) supporting the editing of email templates.